Coolidge Dam: Construction

 Coolidge Dam was constructed between 1924 and 1928 by the Bureau of Indian Affairs (BIA), which also owns and operates it, at a cost of US$10 million.
 The overall structure used 200000 cuyd of concrete and consists of three domes, which are supported by buttresses on 100 ft centers.
 It rises 249 ft, with a crest length of 580 ft.
 Two uncontrolled ogee crest spillways are concrete-lined and located on each abutment.

 Opposition from Apache tribe

 Construction of the dam incurred opposition from the Apache tribe, who feared a violation of their treaty rights, according to an author writing for the Federal Writers' Project:

 A compromise was finally made with the Indians, and the tribal burial grounds and the old camp from which Geronimo started his bloody raids now lie deep under the waters of the reservoir.
 It was proposed to disinter the bodies but the Apache vehemently objected to what they considered desecration of the dead, so a concrete slab was laid over the principal burial ground at a cost of $11,000.

+Execution site

+In 1936, the Coolidge Dam was used an execution site for serial killer Earl Gardner.
+At the time, federal law mandated that all federal executions had to be carried out by hanging on federal territory.
+Federal authorities constructed a makeshift gallows using an abandoned rock crusher left over from the dam's construction.
+Gardner's execution was botched and took over half an hour for him to die.
+In response, Congress passed a law stating that all federal executions would now be carried out using whatever method was used in the state.